Laurence of Canterbury: Pagan reaction

 Modern historians have seen political overtones in the pagan reaction.
 The historian D. P. Kirby sees Eadbald's actions as a repudiation of his father's pro-Frankish policies.
 Alcuin, a later medieval writer, wrote that Laurence was "censured by apostolic authority".
 This may have been a letter from Pope Adeodatus I, commanding Laurence to stay in Kent.
-Kirby goes on to argue that it was Justus, not Laurence, who converted Eadbald, and this while Justus was archbishop, sometime around 624.
+Kirby goes on to argue that it was Justus, not Laurence, who converted Eadbald, and this, while Justus was archbishop, sometime around 624.
 Not all historians agree with this argument, however.
 Nicholas Brooks states that the king was converted during Laurence's archiepiscopate, within a year of him succeeding his father.
-The historian Barbara Yorke argues that there were two co-rulers of Kent after Æthelberht's death, Eadbald and a Æthelwald, and that Eadbald was converted by Laurence while Æthelwald was converted by Justus after his return to Rochester.
+The historian Barbara Yorke argues that there were two co-rulers of Kent after Æthelberht's death, Eadbald and a Æthelwald, and that Laurence converted Eadbald while Æthelwald was converted by Justus after his return to Rochester.
 Another factor in the pagan reaction was Laurence's objection to Eadbald's marriage to his father's widow, something that Christians considered to be unlawful.

 All efforts to extend the church beyond Kent encountered difficulties due to the attitude of King Rædwald of East Anglia, who had become the leading king in the south after Æthelberht's death.
 Rædwald was converted before the death of Æthelberht, perhaps at the urging of Æthelberht, but his kingdom was not, and Rædwald seems to have converted only to the extent of placing a Christian altar in his pagan temple.
 It proved impossible for Mellitus to return to London as bishop, although Justus did resume his duties at Rochester.